Csson/p5-mojolicious-plugin-bootstraphelpers/README.md

 <div>
     <p>
-    If you want a panel without title, set the title to C<undef>.
+    If you want a panel without title, set the title to <code>undef</code>.

     </p>
 </div>